-One more sunrise on the beach before catching one of the last flights out amid U.S. state department warnings to leave now or stay indefinitely.
+…We enjoyed one last sunrise on the beach before catching one of the last flights out amid U.S. state department warnings to “leave now or stay indefinitely.”

-As March drew to a close we headed home after traveling around Costa Rica for a few weeks doing what we’ve done on close to 50 trips over almost 30 years – discovery.
+It was a hard choice but as March drew to a close we headed to Colorado early after traveling around Costa Rica for a few weeks doing what we’ve done on close to 50 trips over almost 30 years – discovery.

-For the past three weeks we were checking off destinations for the “Costa Rica’s Best Kept Secrets 2020 Edition” – climb Volcán Platanar ☑, 4WD route 319 ☑, Pozo Verde Crater Porvenir Volcano ☑, Rio Carara ☑, & Cerro Terraba ☑…
+For three weeks we checked off destinations for the “Costa Rica’s Best Kept Secrets 2020 Edition” – climb Volcán Platanar ☑, 4WD route 319 ☑, Pozo Verde Crater Porvenir Volcano ☑, Rio Carara ☑, & Cerro Terraba ☑…

 The emphasis was on creating new itineraries to promote small, unique, rural family attractions, emphasize ecology and culture and also avoid the crowds that were becoming more common as Costa Rica’s popularity skyrocketed.